- Motivations For Selling A Business

 LOIs are usually non-legally binding documents that are an integral tool in the process of buying a small business, as online marketing influencer Jeff Bulas explains in his blog:

-“In complex negotiations such as, for instance, the purchase or sale of a business, multiple contracts between buyers and sellers usually take place, many things are discussed, many things are said.
-The process may also take substantial amounts of time.
-Oral transactions of this type are subject to misinterpretation later, and oral agreements also have contractual force.
-In such situations a letter of intent written at the proper time—before final closing and drafting of actual language—can fix the main issues under discussion in written form and also clearly lay down rules which may be hampering negotiations, such as confidentiality of information.
-One may also have tactical advantages in having an LOI, especially in cases where multiple buyers are competing for one property.
-Writing the LOI serves to focus issues and to identify neglected matters.
-The LOI may also assure an insecure seller that the buyer is serious—and vice versa.”
+“In complex negotiations, such as the purchase or sale of a business, multiple contracts between buyers and sellers usually occur.
+This process may take a substantial amount of time and lead to misinterpretation later on.
+Oral agreements also have contractual force.
+A letter of intent written before the final closing and drafting of actual language can fix the main issues under discussion in written form and clearly lay down rules, such as confidentiality of information.
+Writing the LOI serves to focus on issues and identify neglected matters.
+It may also assure an insecure seller that the buyer is serious and vice versa.”

 In the LOI, you will work with a legal team to refine the language of your initial agreement.
-You can either work with your preferred legal team or with Acquira’s legal team.
-Here’s an interview that Acquira president Kylon Gienger did with one of our preferred legal teams:
+You can either work with your preferred legal team or with Acquira’s preferred legal team.

 Be prepared to wait during this period.
 While the LOI process can take as little as a week, sometimes it can take as much as a month.
 The length will depend on the broker, the seller, and the seller’s attorneys.